How to Upgrade Hand Control Firmware -

 take a few minutes for CFM to download all the packages via the

-- Use the Languages menu item to select which language set to load into
+- Use the Languages item on the NexStar+ menu in CFM to select which language set to load into

 the hand control - European or Asian (English is loaded in both cases).